Neighborhood Initiative Program wraps up after five years of impact

 "There are currently over 1,600 blighted, vacant and uninhabitable properties in the City of Cincinnati," said Ed Cunningham, Deputy Director, Department of Buildings and Inspections Property Maintenance Code Enforcement for the City of Cincinnati.
 "For many of those, the owners are not responsive to the City’s efforts to address the health and safety issues at their properties.
 Unfortunately, demolition is often the option of last resort when the property conditions become so far gone that a property cannot be saved or stabilized.
 The City of Cincinnati has limited resources for nuisance abatement."

-Over the past 6 years, the Landbank’s demolition program has been a critical resource to abate these types of nuisances, a tremendous benefit to the public.
+The Landbank’s demolition program has been a critical resource to abate these types of nuisances, a tremendous benefit to the public.
 This program has helped improve quality of life and safety in the City’s most distressed neighborhoods.

 "Even better, we have seen the success that the Landbank has had with finding good end-users to purchase their vacant lots and put them back into productive use so blighted buildings don’t become blighted vacant lots after demolition," Ed continued.
 "Without partners like the Landbank, we would have a lot more blighted, obsolete properties in our community with very limited solutions.”